mikeries/node-global/README.md

 * `__dirname`: Path and folder name of the current script
 * `_filename`: Filename of the current script

 Know that `global` object has interfaces specific to Node.
 You can also define your own global properties (object or functions).
-Alo, there are interfaces that are the same as in browser JavaScript:
+Also, there are interfaces that are the same as in browser JavaScript:

 * `setInterval()`: Executes a function at a certain interval
 * `setTimeout()`: Executes a function with a certain delay